 The most common mistake is treating trust formation as the finish line.

-In reality, a business trust structure must function under pressure—when liquidity tightens, when advisors disagree, and when fiduciary obligations intersect with business strategy.
+In reality, a business trust arrangement must function under pressure when liquidity tightens, when advisors disagree, and when fiduciary obligations intersect with business strategy.

 The difference between a well-drafted trust and a durable one is how it performs after execution.